cysouw/graphicalgrammar/text/english.md

 Stephen W. Clark (1810-1901) was a school principal of East Bloomfield Academy and wrote the influential book *The science of the English language.
 A practical grammar: in which words, phrases, and sentences are classified according to their offices, and their various relations to one another.
 Illustrated by a complete system of diagrams.* [@clark1847] He produced revisions of this book and wrote variants for different readers up to the 1870s [e.g @clark1870, see [@mazziotta2016: 303-305 for the little that is known about Clark].
 A detailed investigation of the work of Clark is available in Mazziotta [-@mazziotta2016; -@mazziotta2020a; -@mazziotta2020].

 It remains unclear whether Clark has had any sources of inspiration for his graphical display.
 In the preface he writes that he has been testing his method at least since 1840.
-The "chains" of Pierce (1839) or Barrett.
+The "chains" of Pierce (1839) or Barrett (1842).
 Peirce (Rome), Barrett (Madrid) and Clark (Bloomfield) all lived in upstate New York around Lake Ontario.

 > for the convenience of teachers a manuscript grammar was prepared, which embodied the principles of the science and the Author's mode of presenting it.
 These principles and this method have been properly tested by numerous and advanced classes during the seven years last past. [@clark1847: iii]